Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 ```

 ## **Where's My Multiple Views Though...?**
 But hold on we wanted more than one view, like [a windowpane][windowpane]!
 Let's head back to `App.js` for initial data setup.
-In this example the data is static but it could be coming from a server to be dynamic just as well!
-The data is generated in the constructor and then passed in to the [React State][React State].
-From there our component can access it through [props][React Props]!
+In this example the data is static but it could be coming from a server to be dynamic as well!
+The data is generated in the constructor and then passed into the [React State][React State].
+From there, our component can access it through [props][React Props]!

 ```javascript{13-21}
 // How many views in each side